kuroko-lang/kuroko/README.md

 Decorators allow functions and methods to be wrapped.

-Paremeterless decorators work the same as in Python:

 ```py
 def decorator(func):
     print "I take the function to be decorated as an argument:", func